FUTURE21

 Project information

-We equip HEIs to develop and implement competence-based multidisciplinary curricula, foster collaboration and to enhance HEIs responsiveness to global challenges such as climate change, biodiversity loss, socioeconomic inequalities, circular economy and sustainable industries.
+We expand forestry education toward multidisciplinarity and integrate an understanding of socio‑ecological systems into the curriculum.
+We enhance HEIs responsiveness to global challenges such as climate change, biodiversity loss, socioeconomic inequalities, circular economy and sustainable industries.

 These activities will enhance the visibility, impact, and long-term sustainability of SES education through targeted outreach and dissemination.